-The internal reference (grade C only) features an exceptional typical drift coefficient of 2ppm/°C from -40°C to +120°C. Characterizing a large number of units, a maximum drift coefficient of 5ppm/°C (grade C only) is observed.
+The internal reference (grades C and D) features an exceptional typical drift coefficient of 2ppm/°C from -40°C to +120°C. Characterizing a large number of units, a maximum drift coefficient of 5ppm/°C (grades C and D) is observed.
 Temperature drift results are summarized in the Typical Characteristics.